yaperos/app-nodejs-codechallenge/README.md

 - Kafka client was created as singleton instance to show design patterns.
 - I use Typescript as much as possible, but it can be improved.
 - Only one example for each Pyramid Testing level: Unit test, Integration test and E2E.
+- Minimal documentation, but it works and have a lot of comments.